waze-ua/roadscanner/README.md

 Road Scanner
 ============

-NodeJS server for sending road reports alerts from Waze to servicing companies.
+NodeJS server for sending road reports from Waze to servicing companies.

 Steps to run server: